MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/self-install-package-updates.md

 2. Click the name of the submission that contains the package update you want to make mandatory.
 3. Navigate to the **Packages** page for the submission.
 Near the bottom of this page, select **Make this update mandatory** and then choose the day and time on which the package update becomes mandatory.
 This option applies to all UWP packages in the submission.

-For more information about configuring packages in the Dev Center dashboard, see [Upload app packages](https://msdn.microsoft.com/windows/uwp/publish/upload-app-packages).
+For more information about configuring packages in the Dev Center dashboard, see [Upload app packages](../publish/upload-app-packages.md).

+  > [!NOTE]
-  >**Note**&nbsp;&nbsp;If you create a [package flight](https://msdn.microsoft.com/windows/uwp/publish/package-flights), you can mark the packages as mandatory using a similar UI on the **Packages** page for the flight.
+  > If you create a [package flight](../publish/package-flights.md), you can mark the packages as mandatory using a similar UI on the **Packages** page for the flight.
 In this case, the mandatory package update applies only to the customers who are part of the flight group.